 And here’s an audio recording of a Colombian saying “pollo” (which means “chicken”).
 Sorry, I couldn’t find a video of Colombians demonstrating this particular aspect of their dialect.

-Hope that helps, there will be more to come in this series.
+I hope that was interesting, there will be more to come in this series.
 I’m just wrapping up my trip to Colombia (leaving for Chile in a little more than a week) so I’ve got plenty of material to write about, also… If you thought the above was at all useful and you want to learn (or are learning) Spanish, please give me a chance and read what I have to say about my book below!
 Thank you so much for checking out my blog and I hope you’ve enjoyed my writing.